gretagrassmann/Thesis-TDP-43/README.md

 #### Complete.py
 This code is divided in four steps:
 1. Calculation of the Zernike descriptors of all the possible points in the surface, defined with *R_zernike*.
-2. Calculation of the roughness (i.e., the mean cosine value) for all these possible patches.
+2. Calculation of the roughness (i.e., the mean cosine value) for all these possible patches and plot.
-3. Evaluation of the points to consider for the Zernike method for all the values selected in *alpha*.
-4. Calculation of the Zernike coefficients for each screening obtained in the previous step.
+3. Screening with the different selected values of alpha and saving of the found indexes.
+4. ***After the best alpha value has been found with comparison.py:*** saving of the indexes found with the best possible screening and of the corresponding Zernike coefficients.

 #### My functions.py
-Here are defined some of the functions used in ***complete.py***.
+Here are defined some of the functions used in ***complete.py***, in particular:
+* *CosWithoutScaling*: calculation of the mean cosine for all the possible patches.
+The negative values are set as zero.
+* *ContinuousDistribution*: screening.

+#### Comparison.py
+This code compare the screenings' results obtained for the different values.

-#### Polar pca comparison.py
+#### Polar pca comparison.py !!!OLD!!!
 * **1:** This code starts by doing a PCA of the Zernike coefficients obtained in step 1. of ***complete.py*** and representing the projection on the first two eigenvectors in polar coordinates.<br />
 Then it defines a grid and counts the percentage of points falling in each cell.
 * **2:** Then, for each value *alpha'* contained in *alpha*: